Mohith190/Caltech-256-object-recognition/Screenshots/README.md

-Screenshots of results present in the folder.
+Screenshots of results of both the approaches are present in the folder.